 - Shoes: Many shoes have hit the market that are branded as cross country or rugged footwear, intended for running and other activities.
 If you plan to run on unstable surfaces or paths that tend to be icy, you may want to consider such products.
+One of the advancements we’ve seen in the past year or two has been Vibram’s ice-gripping sole.
+It is worth a look if you expect to be running on slick ice regularly, and comes as a component of several brand-name shoes.
 For most runners, however, your normal running shoe with a good, warm sock underneath will be fine on dry trails, even if the mercury drops.

 Of course, personal preference also comes in to play in a big way.
 Some people prefer to stay a little warmer on runs, others like to let their core temp warm them up.
 Some prefer layers, while others like to know they just have a few warm pieces on.
 Don’t forget about your other gear, such as good water bottles (you lose hydration even on a cold winter day) and other things you might not think about at first.